 Rhythm mode allows you to enter durations with a single keypress.
-Combining Rhythm and Re-pitch modes makes for a .very efficient method of note entry
+Combining Rhythm and Re-pitch modes makes for a very efficient method of note entry.

-- .Select your starting point in the score and enter Rhythm mode .1 - Select a duration from the note input toolbar, or press a duration shortcut (numbers 1-9) on your computer keyboard. .2
+- 1. Select your starting point in the score and enter Rhythm mode. - 2.
+Select a duration from the note input toolbar, or press a duration shortcut (numbers 1-9) on your computer keyboard.
 A note will be added to the score with the selected duration.
 In contrast to Basic note entry, pressing the key will toggle dotting or not dotting all subsequent durations.
-All following rhythms will be dotted until the key is pressed .again.
-Unlike Basic note entry, the dot is to be pressed prior to entering the rhythm - Entering rests is similar to adding dotted notes.
+All following rhythms will be dotted until the key is pressed again.
+Unlike Basic note entry, the dot is to be pressed prior to entering the rhythm. - 3.
+Entering rests is similar to adding dotted notes.
 Press theo key to toggle entering rests.
-All rhythms entered will be .3 rests until the o key is pressed again.
-This can be used concurrently with dotted notes - .Continue pressing duration keys to enter notes with the chosen durations .4 - .Now use Re-pitch mode to set the pitches of the notes you just added .5
+All rhythms entered will be rests until the o key is pressed again.
+This can be used concurrently with dotted notes. - 4.
+Continue pressing duration keys to enter notes with the chosen durations. - 5.
+Now use Re-pitch mode to set the pitches of the notes you just added.

-(Real-time (automatic
+Real-time (automatic)

 The Real-time modes basically allow you to perform the piece on a MIDI keyboard (or MuseScore's virtual piano keyboard) and have the notation added for you.
-However, you should be aware of the following limitations which currently :apply
+However, you should be aware of the following limitations which currently apply:

-- It is not possible to use a computer keyboard for Real-time input • - You cannot enter tuplets or notes shorter than the selected duration - You cannot enter notes into more than one voice at a time •
+- It is not possible to use a computer keyboard for Real-time input - You cannot enter tuplets or notes shorter than the selected duration - You cannot enter notes into more than one voice at a time be notated, which helps to keep the Real-time modes accurate.